dockstore/dockstore-documentation/docs/advanced-topics/wes/wes-agc-tutorial.rst

         }

 5. The output of this workflow is a text file containing a read count.
 To retrieve the file's contents, you can navigate to the S3 URL via the
-AWS console, or copy the file contents using the AWS CLI
+AWS console, or copy the file contents using the AWS CLI:

     .. code:: text